polyurichard/lectures/OOD/oo.md

 bow.upgrade();
 ```

-Suppose that players can use their weapon during gameplay.
+Suppose that players can use their weapons during gameplay.
 - The `use` method in the `Weapon` class represents the action of using the weapon, such as swinging a sword or shooting an arrow with a bow.
 - To incorporate this action into the `Player` class, we can add a method that allows the player to use their weapon.